SAST Overview

 To view the account details for a specified account, users can click this button.
 The account details are displayed in a pop-up window, as shown below.

-At the bottom right of the Details page is a button that provides you with an alternate way to deactivate the SAST, which will stop the scanning of the repository, until it is re-activated.
+At the bottom right of the Details page is a button that provides you with an alternate way to deactivate the SAST.
+This will stop the scanning of the repository, until it is re-activated.

 SAST (Repositories)

-The “Repositories” tab list downs all repositories and/or branches currently connected.
+The “Repositories” tab lists all repositories and/or branches currently connected.
 SP360 will scan these repositories and/or branches looking for bugs and vulnerabilities, as shown below.

 The upper left-hand corner on the “Repositories” tab contains a blue box that reflects the number of repositories currently connected.